Adobe Experience Manager (AEM) content fragments are created and managed as page-independent assets.

 Experience Fragments can contain content in the form of Content Fragments, but not the other way around.

-This page must be read in conjunction with Working with Content Fragments (and related pages) as it introduces basic terminology and concepts, together with creating and managing fragments.
+This page must be read with Working with Content Fragments (and related pages) because it introduces basic terminology and concepts, together with creating and managing fragments.

 The content fragments enable: